Pterostylis clavigera

-Pterostylis clavigera, commonly known as the hairy snail orchid is a species of orchid which is endemic to New South Wales.
+Pterostylis clavigera, commonly known as hairy snail orchid, is a species of orchid which is endemic to New South Wales.
 It has a rosette of leaves at its base, and when flowering, a single narrow, bright green and white flower on a rough flowering stem.

 Description

 Pterostylis clavigera is a terrestrial, perennial, deciduous, herb with an underground tuber and a rosette of dull green leaves 7-17 mm long and 5-10 mm wide with wavy edges.
 A single bright green and white flower, 11-17 mm long and 4-7 mm wide is borne on a flowering stem 50-150 mm high and covered with short hairs.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column, the sepal and petals with a short, nearly horizontal point on the end.
 The lateral sepals are erect, in close contact with the galea and have thread-like tips 10-15 mm long.
 The lateral sepals almost close off the front of the flower and the sinus between them has a dark green central area.
 The labellum is 3-5 mm long, 1-2 mm wide and hidden inside the flower.
 Flowering occurs from June to September.